conleyannmarie/health-app/README.md

 ## Motivation

-One of the collaborators Jose works in the health industry and noticed that it's hard to get a hold of a doctor directly and schedule an appointment.
+One of the collaborators Jose works in the medical field and noticed that it's hard to get a hold of a doctor directly and schedule an appointment.
 As a group we want to see what we could do to eliminate that.

 ## Tools Used